PramodaHS/PramodaHS/README.md

 ###
 # 👋 Hey, I'm Pramoda HS!

-🚀 **DevOps Professional** with 5+ years of experience in designing and deploying cloud infrastructure solutions.
+🚀 **Cloud & DevOps Professional** with 5+ years of experience in designing and deploying cloud infrastructure solutions.
 🔧 Focused on automating deployments, optimizing workflows, and building scalable, high-performance environments.

 ---